-Design of the Paragon Star Soccer Complex and mixed-use development will conform to City Standards.
-The proposed mixed-use development will add approximately 18.53 acres of impervious area to the site, which will drain via overland flow and enclosed storm sewer to the Little blue Valley River.
+Design of the Paragon Star Multifamily development will conform to City Standards.
+The proposed mass grading will add approximately 2,300 SF of impervious area to the site through modular block retaining walls.
 A full wetland delineation and flood study have been included within this report for further analysis in their respective areas.